On the Interpretability and Significance of Bias Metrics in Texts: a PMI-based Approach: Bias measurement with PMI

+Combining equations \ref{eq:BiasPMI} and \ref{eq:PMI_lists}, the PMI-based bias can be written as a ratio of conditional probabilities, which can be estimated via maximum likelihood using the co-occurrence counts from the corpus:

-Here $f_{A,C}$ and $f_{B,C}$ represent the number of times words in $C$ appear in the context of words in $A$ and $B$, respectively, and $f_{A,nC}$ and $f_{B,nC}$ represent how many times words in $C$ appear in the context of words that are not in $A$ and $B$, respectively.
-See contingency table in Table \ref{table:1} for reference.
+where $f_{A,C}$ and $f_{B,C}$ represent the number of times words in $C$ appear in the context of words in $A$ and $B$, respectively, and $f_{A,nC}$ and $f_{B,nC}$ represent how many times words not in $C$ appear in the context of $A$ and $B$, respectively.
+See contingency table in Appendix \ref{sec:contingency_table} for reference.